aknot242/win32-sspi/README.md

-This project is a fork of djbergers win32-sspi project which provided the beginnings of a an FFI implementation of SSPI on Windows.
+This project is a fork of the garysick win32-sspi project which is in turn a fork of djbergers win32-sspi project which provided the beginnings of a an FFI implementation of SSPI on Windows.
+This particular fork expands the buffer size to ensure that the Kerberos token will work in the case of a user with a very large number of AD groups.

+The following is the verbatim documentation from the garysick version of the project:

 This project adds support for Kerberos through the SPNEGO/Negotiate protocol.

 The examples directory has working examples to illustrate